JamesLavin/local_hexdocs/README.md

 ```
 to automatically delete all outdated documentation after fetching the latest...
 OR...
 ```
-mix local_docs to_clean  # to see which documentation is considered outdated
+mix local_docs to_clean  # to see which packages' documentation is outdated

                          # THEN...